Power-Maverick/DataverseDevTools-VSCode/README.md

 ## 🔥 Using Typings

+## Generate Typing

 1. Go to **Dataverse DevTools** from the _Activity Side Bar_.
 2. From the list of entities, right-click the entity for which you want to create a typing and choose `Generate Typings` option.
 You can also filter the list of entities by clicking the filter button on the Entities panel as shown [here](#filter-by-solution).

+### When working with Xrm object from @types/xrm

-3. Create a onLoad function in your TypeScript file with parameter as `executionContext: Xrm.Events.EventContext`.
+1. Create a onLoad function in your TypeScript file with parameter as `executionContext: Xrm.Events.EventContext`.
-4. Initialize your `FormContext` global variable casting it with `Xrm.<entity name>`.
+2. Initialize your `FormContext` global variable casting it with `Xrm.<entity name>`.

 For example:
 If you wanted to use _Accounts_ entity typings in your TypeScript file then after the typings are generated the code in your TypeScript file will look as shown below: